Tools to Reduce Crossing Distances for Pedestrians

 Pedestrian crossing islands can be added in the center lane at select crossing locations.

-One way to reduce the multiple lane threat to pedestrians is to decrease the width of the road and number of lanes that pedestrians must cross.
-Such a “road diet” is one of the best tools to improve the safety of pedestrian crossings by reducing the number of through lanes for motor vehicles.
 The next three images illustrate the “diet” applied to a four-lane roadway that is difficult to cross.
 Pedestrians must cross four travel lanes, there is no center pedestrian crossing island, no buffer between the road and sidewalk, and there is no designated space for bicyclists.
 Additionally, it is difficult for motorists to make left turns into the driveways and side streets along this road.

 Through the road diet, the roadway has now been reduced from four lanes to three lanes, one lane in each direction, plus a two-way center turn lane.
 There is now room to install bicycle lanes, and the bicycle lanes create a sidewalk buffer for pedestrians.
 This road diet was accomplished with paint, which has a relatively small cost and requires no construction.